DILCISBoard/E-ARK-AIP/index.md

 logical AIP.
 The new generation of the AIP can be a single container file or a set of container files.

-## Generations
+### Generation
-Generational changes are made to AIPs as a consequence of preservation policy decisions.
+A generation of the AIP is created as a consequence of preservation policy decisions.
 These are generally applied across AIPs without reference to their source or the content contained in them.
 Examples:

-- Changes to the information package structure to conform to a new specification (AIP v2.x -> v3.x)
+- Changes to the information package structure to conform to a new specification
 - Replacing all PDF v1.4 -> 2.0s with PDF/A equivalents due to archival policy change

-## Versions
+### Version
-Versions are new AIPs generated due to some change in the content or metadata, or a policy for a particular collections:
+A version of an AIPs is created due to some change in the content or metadata, or a policy for a particular collections:

 - Extending, correcting or removing package metadata
 - Adding, replacing or removing content items

+## Differential AIP
+A differential package is an incomplete form of the AIP which contains only part of the original AIP it relates to.
+The purpose of the differential AIP is to allow persisting updates to a previously stored AIP.

+The differential AIP is mostly relevant for the physical container files storing the actual content of the AIP.
+In case of large AIPs, this allows adding or overriding data or metadata to an physical container containing parts of an AIP or the entire AIP content.

 # AIP format